niknovikov19/netpyne_course_2021/README.md

 Single neuron with white-noise input acting via ExpSynD (a modification of ExpSyn) Two noise inputs are delivered via AMPA and GABAA respectively Noise parameters are derived in such a way that the result matches the one of Proj_Izh_1cell_NetStim_xei_1.py

+*useful/add_noise_input.py*
+Functions to add white-noise input to a cell compartment (via IClamp or ExpSynD)

+*ExpSynD.mod*
+Modified version of ExpSyn with a constant w added to g at each time step Vector.play() could be used to dynamically control w (thus producing a conductance-based custom input)